hector-munachi/hector-munachi/README.md

 <!-- <img align="right" alt="GIF" src="" width="400" height="400" /> -->

 I’m excited about all things software and programming.
 I’m driven by impact and collaboration.
 I love excellence in work, especially when it involves software development.
-I’m always happy to connect with like-minded software professionals and I fit in efficiently working in a team.
+I’m always happy to connect with like-minded software professionals and I fit in efficiently collaborating in a team.

 ## Languages and Tools
 <div>